 Dr Zhang's research interests are focused on

-Dr Zhang has designed and convenes modules on modern Chinese society at undergraduate level, and on the social studies of science at postgraduate level.
+Dr Zhang has designed and convenes the undergraduate module SO627 Sociology of the Global South, and the postgraduate module SO938 Technology, Society and Policy.
 In the past, she has convened or co-taught on a number of core modules on sociology degrees.

 Dr Zhang welcomes students with interests in the social study of risk, emerging technologies, health, bioethics, science policy, governance, environmental politics or state-society relations.